Lúcio Costa: Summary

-Background and Concept
+Background and concept

-The middle of the 20th century saw urban struggles for Brazil.
-Brazilian cities, particularly Rio de Janeiro and São Paulo had seen an increase of problems regarding transportation, sufficient housing, public utilities, and distribution of essential goods such as food.
-By the 1950s, the frustration of the upper class residents of these locations had convinced the political elite that a long term solution was necessary, making the idea of constructing a new capital city a compelling idea.
+The middle of the 20th century saw urban struggles in Brazil.
+Brazilian cities, particularly Rio de Janeiro and São Paulo, had seen an increase in problems regarding transportation, sufficient housing, public utilities, and distribution of essential goods such as food.
+By the 1950s, the frustration of the upper-class residents of these locations had convinced the political elite that a long-term solution was necessary, making the idea of constructing a new capital city a compelling one.

 There was no consensus on the project from the Brazilian people.
 Many thought that the new capital would be a "monumental urbanistic and social disaster", believing that a project of that magnitude and cost would cause massive inflation in the Brazilian economy.
 The critics believed that the current state of Brazil, defined by poverty, corruption, and disease, would not be addressed by the building of a new capital city; it would merely distract from the nation's real issues while giving the populist politicians, such as Juscelino Kubitschek, a way of enriching their personal legacies.

 Despite the criticism, the idea of a new capital received widespread backing.
 To the supporters, Brasília would symbolize Brazil's coming of age.
-The Brazilian coastal cities were remnants of the colonial era and the center for agricultural trade.
+The Brazilian coastal cities were remnants of the colonial era and the centre for agricultural trade.
 Despite Brazil's imposing geographic presence in South America, the country was largely a coastal country.
-There had been several publicists calling for a marcha para oeste, or westward march, in order to utilize the bountiful excess of land to the west.
-Also, it was felt that due to the current capital's location at Rio, the government's views of the nation was distorted.
-To be placed in a central location for these reasons, Brasília could become a new source for new growth for the country, a springboard for modernization and industrial production.
+There had been several publicists calling for a "march to the west," or westward march, in order to utilize the bountiful excess of land to the west.
+Also, it was felt that due to the current capital's location in Rio, the government's views of the nation were distorted.
+To be placed in a central location for these reasons, Brasília could become a new source of growth for the country, a springboard for modernization and industrial production.

-The new capital would be the diverging point for a series of new infrastructure development, such as long-range highways.
+The new capital would be the diverging point for a series of new infrastructure developments, such as long-range highways.
 It would be an optimistic step towards a unified, modern, and prosperous Brazil; towards fulfilling Brazil's "continental destiny" while also relieving the pressure on the existing urban centers.
 As put by Brazilian writer and diplomat José Osvaldo de Meira Penna in 1958: "A centrally located capital…might make Brazil more conscious of her role in the Americas, her terrestrial frontiers with Paraguay, Bolivia, Peru, Colombia, and Venezuela.
 When the attention of the elites turns from their nearly exclusive interest in Europea, the 'splendid isolation' will be broken which has until now separated, in spirit and in fact, Brazil from continental neighbors".

 The idea to establish a new Brazilian capital was adopted, and the location for Brasília would be within the Brazilian State of Goiás.
-The search for the site had been calculated, based on factors such as the favorability of the climate, water supply, land quality for agriculture, a suitable power source within 100 kilometers, and access to ground and air transportation.
+The search for the site had been calculated, based on factors such as the favorability of the climate, water supply, land quality for agriculture, a suitable power source within 100 kilometres, and access to ground and air transportation.